codesandideas/website-security-script/README.md

 ### Configuration

-The scanner stores persistent settings in `~/.config/webscan/config`.
+The scanner stores persistent settings in `~/.config/webscan/config` and a global path exclusion list in `~/.config/webscan/allowlist`.
 Set defaults so you don't have to pass options every time:

 ```bash
 webscan --set-email admin@example.com    # Save default email